 - acquisition comfort parameter sensors to measure carbon dioxide (CO2) concentration, level of relative humidity and temperature to ensure optimal air quality in all classrooms in Québec

-- implementation of a program for maintenance of ventilation equipment and windows in summer 2021
+- implementation of a program for maintenance of ventilation equipment and windows in summer 2021, which is ongoing

 - distribution and installation of several hundred air exchange systems within the school network